damnhandy/Handy-URI-Templates/README.md

 # Handy URI Templates

 This project is an implementation of [RFC6570](http://tools.ietf.org/html/rfc6570) written in Java.
 At present, this is very much a work in project and pretty bare bones.
-It does not pass all of my tests at the moment and is a pretty hairy state of alpha.
+It is functioning correctly, but the API is very much in flux.

 ## Using the Library